-According to the Urban Displacement Project, a research collaboration between UC Berkeley and University of California, Los Angeles (UCLA), the City of Lomita includes Census tracts which are 'At Risk of Becoming Exclusive.'
-Those areas which are at risk of becoming exclusive include moderate to high-income areas that exhibit specified risk factors for future exclusion of lower income households Figure 23: Gentrification and Displacement Map.
-Those risk factors in Lomita include high concentrations of moderate, mixed-moderate, mixed-high or high-income households; tracts where housing is primarily affordable to middle, high, mixed moderate, and mixed high-income households, and tracts with significant increases in housing costs.
+According to the Urban Displacement Project, a research collaboration between UC Berkeley and the University of California, Los Angeles (UCLA), the City of Lomita includes Census tracts that are "at risk of becoming exclusive."
+Those areas that are at risk of becoming exclusive include moderate to high-income areas that exhibit specified risk factors for future exclusion of lower-income households, are shown in Figure 23.
+Those risk factors in Lomita include high concentrations of moderate, mixed-moderate, mixed-high, or high-income households; tracts where housing is primarily affordable to middle, high, mixed moderate, and mixed high-income households; and tracts with significant increases in housing costs.
 Housing in Lomita is affordable to middle, high, mixed moderate, and mixed high-income households.
-Although segregated living patterns are not evident within the city's boundaries, higher-income households in Lomita can make adjacent neighborhoods more vulnerable to gentrification, influencing segregation at the regional level.
+Although segregated living patterns are not evident within the City's boundaries, higherincome households in Lomita can make adjacent neighborhoods more vulnerable to gentrification, influencing segregation at the regional level.